This post's overview:

 Transport costs and conditions

 Commuting in London can be a nightmare.
 London underground is very expensive (you pay £160+ for a monthly travel card in zone 2), yet it doesn’t even have wifi & signal or even air conditioning in most of its lines.
 It’s usually hot, cramped and generally very unpleasant.
-Many families are not able to afford a decent house in London, so they end up moving to various commuter towns and spending 3 hours in transport every day.
+Many families are not able to afford a decent house in London, so they end up moving to various commuter towns and spending 3 hours in public transport every day.
 With the train strikes commuting into London became even harder, isolating those, who only have a train station in close proximity to them.

 Cost of housing